kenneth-lee-ch/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 Kenneth is a recent graduate from Brigham Young University-Hawaii.
-Currently, He is pursuing a M.S. in Statistics at UC Davis.
+Currently, he is pursuing a M.S. in Statistics at UC Davis.
 His research interests lie in machine learning with an emphasis on deep learning.

-One of his future goals is to establish an AI-driven automated restaurant that can deliver fresh food at low cost to all the people.
+One of his future goals is to establish an AI-driven automated restaurant that can deliver fresh food at a low price.
 In his spare time, he likes reading books, cooking, hiking, and traveling.
 Above all, he loves learning new things.
 His recent favorite book is Causality: Models, Reasoning and Inference by Judea Pearl.